Updated: Nov 12

 To overcome the habit of worrying we first need to find a way to release it.
 Since WORRY has its root in FEAR, we can only overcome it by developing TRUST.

-Trust cannot be intellectually learned or acquired, it can only be gained (realized) through the experience of wholeness within.
-We can do this with healing practices such as Reiki and meditation.
+Trust cannot be intellectually learned or acquired, it can only be gained (realized) through the personal practical experience of empowering choices and actions, and the spiritual experience of wholeness within.
+We can achieve this through healing practices such as Reiki and meditation.

 With Reiki we can all get to experience our inner connection to the infinite Source of Life, that energy from which everything originates and materializes.
 We can experience that our power to change and create new circumstances is always within us and that we can can then use this source to help us make the choices and take the necessary actions to support our journey from fear and helplessness to trust and empowerment.